Darragh Ó Sé: Inter-provincial

 Ó Sé also lined out with Munster in the inter-provincial championship and enjoyed some success.
 He first played with his province in 1996 as Munster defeated Ulster to set up a final date with Leinster.
 The men from the eastern province ran away with the victory in the end and defeated Ó Sé's side by 1–13 to 0–9.

 After a few disappointing seasons where Ó Sé failed to be picked or faced defeat, Munster were back in the final again in 1999.
 Connacht were the opponents on this occasion; however, the men from the south made no mistake on this occasion.
 A 0–10 to 0–7 victory gave Ó Sé a Railway Cup winners' medal.

 In 2007, at a time when most players would be contemplating retirement, Ó Sé was brought back to the Munster squad for the final time.
 The campaign was an ultimately disappointing one as Munster were defeated by Ulster in the Railway Cup final.

 International Rules

 Ó Sé was chosen for duty with Ireland in the International Rules Series against Australia.
 He first lined out for his country in the first test in 2001.
 Ireland won that game and later went on to win the second test by a considerable margin.
 An aggregate score of 130–105 gave Ireland the series victory and gave Ó Sé an International Rules winners' medal.

 Ó Sé was chosen for International Rules duty again the following year.
 Australia, however, narrowly won the first test by 65 to 58 points.
 The second test ended in a 42 points apiece draw.
 As a result of this Ireland lost by an aggregate score of 7 points.

 Politics

 On 2 November 2012, media reported that Fianna Fáil had attempted to lure Ó Sé into their camp.

+Personal life

+In 2021 Ó Sé was disqualified from driving for three years after he was found guilty of driving intoxicated and a urine sample found he was six times over the legal limit.